ShaunCurtis/Blazr.OnAfterRender/readme.md

 # Blazor's OnAfterRender

 Blazor's `OnAfterRender` is a much abused method, along with `StateHasChanged`.
-The two are often associated together in voodoo, myth and many *Mad Max* ideas about how to keep the Blazor UI in sync with it's state.
+The two are often associated together in voodoo, myth and flawed patterns ideas about how to keep the Blazor UI in sync with it's state.

 I'll start this article with a bold, challenging [maybe even foolhardy] assertion: